Archives

 Don’t Mend it, End It

-From the St. Louis Post Dispatch Take a look at your pay stub and you’ll see separate amounts withheld for income taxes and the payroll tax called FICA.
+Take a look at your pay stub and you’ll see separate amounts withheld for income taxes and the payroll tax called FICA.
 Listing them separately makes people think that the FICA tax must be something different from the income tax.
-And it is—in the…
+And it is—in the sense that the size of each…

 Read More